AlexandrErohin/home-assistant-flightradar24/README.md

 It works ONLY with one live flight from the additional tracked list at a time!

 ### Configuration
- - Add to track
- - Remove from track
+ - Add to track - Pass flight number or call sign or aircraft registration number to track flight outside your area.
+It adds flight to Additional tracked sensor
+ - Remove from track - Pass flight number or call sign or aircraft registration number to remove a flight from Additional tracked sensor
+ - Airport track - Pass IATA or ICAO airport code to start receiving data in Airport sensors.
+To stop receiving airport data just pass an empty string
  - API data fetching - you may disable FlightRadar API calls when not needed to prevent unnecessary API calls and save bandwidth and server load.
  - Clear Additional tracked - Clear all flights in Additional tracked sensor

-Sensors shows how many flights in the given area, additional tracked, just have entered or exited it.
-All sensors have attribute `flights` with list of [flight object](#flight) contained a full information by every relevant flight for the sensor
+Sensors (Current in area, Entered area, Exited area, Additional tracked) shows how many flights in the given area, additional tracked, just have entered or exited it.
+All these sensors have attribute `flights` with list of [flight object](#flight) contained a full information by every relevant flight for the sensor

-Configuration inputs fields allows to add or remove a flight to/from sensor - Additional tracked.
-Adding/Removing supports flight number, call sign, aircraft registration number
+Sensor Most tracked has attribute `flights` with list of [most tracked object](#most-tracked)

+Sensors Airport arrivals and Airport departures have attribute `flights` with list of [airport flight](#airport-flight)

 ## Installation